Password Managers Demystified: 4 FAQs

 Zero-knowledge architecture means your passwords are encrypted before they leave your device.
 This prevents an attacker from deciphering them from a location other than your actual computer.

-Most password managers will ask you to use a master password for accessing your vault.
+Most managers will ask you to use a master password for accessing your vault.
 For an additional security layer, you should use two-factor authentication (2FA) or biometric authentication, like a fingerprint or face scan, if it’s available to you.

 Remember, no technology product or service can guarantee 100% safety.
 Quality password managers are exceptionally secure, but not foolproof.
 These common risks are based on both the technology and personal behavior: